 Excluding identification evidence

-Under section 78 the court has discretion to exclude evidence the prosecution relies on if the admission of evidence would have an adverse effect on the fairness of proceedings.
-Usually the court will only exercise this discretion if there have been serious and substantial breaches of PACE which renders the evidence unreliable.
+Under section 78, the court has discretion to exclude evidence on which the prosecution relies if the admission of evidence would have an adverse effect on the fairness of proceedings.
+Usually, the court will only exercise this discretion if there have been serious and substantial breaches of PACE which renders the evidence unreliable.